kiksotik/hdc/README.md

 [![STM32CubeIDE][STM32CubeIDE-shield]][STM32CubeIDE-url]

 ### Host example in python
-- Load the ``python`` folder as a PyCharm project.
+- Load the ``python/hdcproto`` folder as a PyCharm project.
 - Connect a HDC-device to the PC
-- Run any of the generic demo command-line showcase scripts.
+- Run any of the generic demo command-line showcase scripts from folder ``python/hdcproto/demo/generic/``

 [![python][python-shield]][python-url]
 [![PyCharm][PyCharm-shield]][PyCharm-url]